dean418/CTF-Upload/README.md

 This project was created using NodeJS, ExpressJS, MongoDB and Handlebarsjs

 ## Set-up
-Tso run your own version of this project you will need a `.env` file with the following variables:
+To run your own version of this project you will need a `.env` file with the following variables:

 * `SECRET`: a secret for the session created by express
 * `DB_URL`: a connection string to a mongoDB database